EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 ### _Additional exercises_

-You can try self-consistent calculations with the Pb 5_d_ in the valence as a local orbital
+1. You can try self-consistent calculations with the Pb 5_d_ in the valence as a local orbital.
+Repeat the calculation but remove the **PZ** part from _basp.pbte_{: style="color: green"}

 Specify symops yourself